 Follow these five rules to help you prevent a vest speed training faux pas.

 One size does not fit all: the general rule of thumb for selecting the appropriate amount of weight is not to exceed 10 percent of your body weight.
 For example, a 150-pound athlete should use no more than 15 pounds of external load in the weighted vest.

 Work for Speed, Not Endurance

-To get the best from your vest, D1 Sports director of training Kurt Hester recommends performing 20-Yard Weighted Sprints for three to five reps.
+To get the best from your vest, Louisiana Tech director of sports performance Kurt Hester recommends performing 20-Yard Weighted Sprints for three to five reps.
 Distances beyond 20 yards tend to become more of a conditioning workout, says Hester, and “you don’t want to do anything that may hamper your stride length or stride frequency.”

 “Typically with free sprints, the rest time is one minute for every 10 yards sprinted,” Hester says.
 When speed training with the weighted vest, he recommends 80 seconds per 10 yards.

 Generating explosive movements requires more ground force production when you’re wearing a weighted vest.
 Once you’ve trained your speed muscles to fire in an explosive manner, transfer that ability by performing free sprints following a series of weighted sprints.

 “We like to end speed sessions with the vests off so the athletes get a feeling of being quick at the end of the workout,” says retired San Antonio Spurs strength coach Mike Brungardt.

 When speed training, athletes are at greatest risk for injury when decelerating.
 The external load of the weight vest increases the risk, which is why you must pay special attention to bending your knees, lowering your body and slowly decelerating, says Danny Arnold, owner of the Texas-based Plex training facilities.